 Click on the activity page icon from the subscriber's profile.
 You can use the Event filter to review event activity.

 Events that prevent sending to the subscriber's address include: opt-outs, hard bounces, and abuse complaints.
 If any of these appear then this explains why the subscriber is not receiving emails.
 Refer back to the previous section to adjust the subscriber's sending status if the subscriber would like to receive emails again.

 Events that cause temporary issues with receiving emails are flagged as soft bounces.
 Soft bounces are always temporary issues and will be retried a few times in a short period of time.
 Repeated soft bounces could point to an invalid or dead address that may never open an email.
 Any spam block soft bounces should be investigated further.
 Email content or poor subscriber engagement may cause a spam block bounce.

-Visit the subscriber's list page if you've checked the subscriber profile and the sending status is alright.
-Click on the lists page icon from the subscriber's profile.
-This page will tell you if the subscriber is simply not in the lists being used by your email campaigns.
+Visit the subscriber’s list page if you’ve checked the subscriber profile and the sending status is alright.
+Click on the lists page icon from the subscriber’s profile.
+This page will tell you if the subscriber is included in the lists being used by your email campaigns.

 On the lists page of the subscriber profile you can use the Status filter to review the lists the subscriber is in or not in.
 From the Status filter select Subscribed to find all lists the subscriber is in.
 Or select Not Subscribed to find all lists the subscriber is not in. *Tip: Use the Date filter as well to fine tune the results.